 “Why not get Father Frank to book us at St Patrick’s.
 It would be free and open for their youth group,” he suggested.
 No hassles.
 Perfect.
 I leave a message for Mike Sr.’s assistant, Jay, to set up a van for us as we need to be on the road during Spring Break.
-I ask him to find a crash driver’s ed. class so we all could get legit IDs.
+I ask him to find a crash driver’s ed. class so we all can get legit IDs.
 I ask him to book two nights at the Chelsea while we were in NYC.
 We need to play as many parties as possible before the road trip, as well as schedule at least a day’s recording for the Jace Tribute movie.
-If we got all this done, we” be back in time for April’s concert date.
+If we get all this done, we’ll be back in time for April’s concert date.
 Jay says the Skynyrd concert contract has been signed, so we better get back on time.
 I hear Mike Sr. yelling at him.
 Then he comes back to say Guido’s dumb brother Tony will drive and roadie for us; when we get arrested, he’ll be the responsible adult.
-I tell him the road trip was our reward for working hard so far this year.
+I tell him the road trip is our reward for working hard so far this year.
 He laughs and says not to wish for what we want because we might get it.
 He’s cool.

 After practice, we go to Out & Proud.
-Felix is proud to show us that he had turned the storefront next door into a drop-in youth center.
+Felix is proud to show us that he turned the storefront next door into a drop-in youth center.
 Space is set aside for when we want to perform.
 He uses the walls to display underwear and other accessories for sale.
 Phillip is back, having been thrown over by the sugar daddy.
-He would man the cash register and, at 19, be an adult figure for the kids.
+He mans the cash register and, at 19, be an adult figure for the kids.

 “Hi, Phillip, you’re back?”

 “I’m just a sugar daddy reject.”

 “I’m sorry.
 How’s your friend from the show last fall.”